lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 ###### Update (April 29, 2024):

 Recently, I struggled to learn the basics of VSCode extensions, and finally wrapped the fixer into an [extension][ext].
 If you've encountered similar issues, consider giving it a try.

+###### Update (May 1, 2024):

+Today I just discovered that my IME has a configurable option: "Press `` Ctrl+` `` to switch to this IME".
+Disabling it resolved the issue, so my previous work has been pointless all along.
+What a dramatic turn of events...

 [issu]: https://github.com/Microsoft/vscode/issues/63659
 [proj]: https://github.com/lanlytt/vscode-cjk-toggle-terminal-fixer